jojolosangeles/pipes/README.md

 ## The goal

-Take DSL input, and output a complete visualization
+Take DSL input, and output a complete visualization by passing through a series of independently running processes.

+For the DSL, the sequence is:

+file -> json events -> timelines for each entity -> visualization data (files)

+## Configuration

+- input